Historic Georgetown is the perfect spot to sit back, and relax. Here are seven of our favorite things to do in Georgetown SC.

 Litchfield is the perfect home base for exploring Georgetown – and it’s an ideal relaxing escape itself!

-It includes a gorgeous view of the marsh – but have no fear about the bugs.
+It included a gorgeous view of the marsh – but have no fear about the bugs.
 A large screened-in patio with plenty of seating and ceiling fans allow you to take it all in with ease.

 Our condo had three bedrooms (1 king, 1 queen, and 2 twins.)
 The boys stayed in the room with twin beds, which included a separate bathroom.
 The master bath offered a shower and Jacuzzi tub.
 There was also wifi and a washer/dryer – with plenty of gorgeous living space!